 Resources and Training: EPCC is supporting the School of Engineering on a recently awarded EPSRC project on nucleate boiling (EP/S019588/1).
 We have secured extensive facility time on ARCHER (the UK’s National Supercomputer) through this boiling project.
 The proposed PhD will be a subset of that project and will make use the ARCHER allocation too.
-EPCC will also help train the student to learn optimising GISS and handling such a large amount of data to extract meaningful models from the physics – through machine learning.
+EPCC will also help train the student to learn optimising GISS (or its variant) and handling such a large amount of data to extract meaningful models from the physics – through machine learning.
 In addition, the student will undergo standard (compulsory) skills training available for all Engineering PhD students.
 The student will have access to the courses and training opportunities offered by EPCC as part of its HPC and HPC with Data Science MSc programmes and wider national and international training.

 Career Development/ Collaboration Opportunities for Student: